johnxnguyen/Down/README.md

 Or manually install:

 1. Clone this repository
-2. Build the Down project
+2. Drag and drop the Down project into your workspace file, adding the framework in the embedded framework section
-3. Add the resulting framework file to your project
+2. Build and run your app
 4. ?
 5. Profit